 Please check out the Reference Letters and Eligible Referees information sheet.
 This document contains the information you should need and hopefully answer any questions you have.

 SharePoint is used to submit your application electronically.
-This is a secure site that has individual "permissions" set up for you to access your folder.
+This is a secure site that has individual permissions set to access your folder.
 Only you, your assistant (if requested), and the SOM Faculty Affairs offices in Kansas City and Wichita can see your folder.
 Once the APT Committees are ready to start the reviews, they will be given access to all applicant folders.
 SharePoint is also where you will enter your referee contact information.
 You can access the SharePoint site here.

 Reviewers are only allowed to evaluate your promotion request based on the information that is presented in your application.
 They are not able to do any further research beyond what is submitted, so be sure that your application is clear and documented to the best of your ability.